jayblitz/Aztec-Sequencer-Node/README.md

 # AZTEC-SEQUENCER NODE
+Aztec is a L2 protcol on Ethereum that provides privacy and enable private transanction onchain.
-Details Guide on how to  Run `Sequencer Node` on Aztec Network, Earn `Apprentice` Role on discord and Produce blocks on the network.
+Details Guide on how to  Run `Sequencer Node` on Aztec Network Testnet, Earn `Apprentice` Role on discord and Produce blocks on the network.

 * **What does sequencer nodes does  in the testnet?**
   * `Sequencer Nodes` proposes blocks, validates blocks from others, and votes on upgrades.